 Partner Selection Criteria

 Evaluate partners on technical expertise, operational excellence, scalability, and cultural alignment rather than cost alone.
+A strong starting point is exploring the real estate agent's guide to mortgage readiness collaboration for agent-side partnership models.

 Implementation Best Practices